Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 When Wanli Emperor ascended to the throne as a kid, his mother, the empress dowager Li asked him to respect and listen to Zhang Juzheng as the teacher and regent.

-Zhang Juzheng even wrote a brilliant book to the emperor, which included his knowledge, policy, ideology, and expectation.
+Zhang Juzheng even wrote a brilliant book for the emperor, which included his knowledge, policy, ideology, and expectations.

-He took over a rotten, declined empire, reformed it to a prosperous and wealthy one, and handed it back to the emperor.
+He took over a rotten, declined empire, reformed it into a prosperous and wealthy one, and handed it back to the emperor.

-For Zhang Juzheng, Wanli Emperor was his monarch and student whom he dedicated his life teaching and serving, whom he believed could inherit his ideology and hope.
+For Zhang Juzheng, the Wanli Emperor was his monarch and student to whom he dedicated his life teaching and serving, whom he believed could inherit his ideology and hope.

 The young Wanli Emperor, however, didn't feel the same way.